What is the best way to kill mice in your home? Snap traps or poison?

 - The trap will be triggered in other ways (falling leaves, twigs, flowers, and even wind)

-There is one severe thing that you need to consider if using poison to catch Mice.
+You need to consider one severe thing if using poison to catch Mice.

 If you set poison outside, it will be eaten by other wildlife too, so I highly recommend that you do not take this approach.